Statistical ensembles for phase coexistence states specified by noncommutative additive observables: Introduction

 The characteristics of different ensembles are also pronounced when investigating finite systems because the equivalence of ensembles does not hold for finite systems \cite{Harris1985,Stump1987,Gross2001}.
-For example, in finite systems which undergo first-order phase transitions (in the thermodynamic limit) the concavity of the Boltzmann entropy is broken generally, even with short-range interactions (see Appendix~C of Ref.~\cite{Yoneta2019}).
-The concavity breaking leads to thermodynamic anomalies such as negative specific heat \cite{Bixon1989,Labastie1990,Gross1990,Gross1997,Litz1992,Nielsen1994,Reyes-Nava2003}, which was indeed observed experimentally \cite{DAgostino2000,Schmidt2001,Gobet2002}.
-Nevertheless, the GCE fails to give such thermodynamic anomalies of finite systems, while the MCE correctly gives them directly and quantitatively \cite{Harris1985,Stump1987,Gross2001,Junghans2006,Junghans2008,Chen2009,Penrose1971,Binder1980,Troster2012}.
+For example, in finite systems which undergo first-order phase transitions in the thermodynamic limit (TDL), the concavity of the microcanonical entropy is broken generally, even with short-range interactions (see Appendix~C of Ref.~\cite{Yoneta2019}).
+This concavity breaking leads to thermodynamic anomalies such as the negative specific heat \cite{Bixon1989,Labastie1990,Gross1990,Gross1997,Gross2001,Nielsen1994,Jellinek2000,Reyes-Nava2003}, which was indeed observed experimentally \cite{DAgostino2000,Schmidt2001,Gobet2002}.
+Nevertheless, the {\CE} fails to give such thermodynamic anomalies of finite systems, while the {\MCE} correctly gives them directly and quantitatively \cite{Harris1985,Stump1987,Gross2001,Junghans2006,Junghans2008,Chen2009,Penrose1971,Binder1980,Troster2012}.

-Unfortunately, however, the MCE has a fundamental problem in quantum systems when the additive observables that specify the MCE do not commute with each other.
-Since such observables cannot be diagonalized simultaneously, it is generally impossible to construct the MCE using their simultaneous eigenstates.
-The same problem is also present in the restricted ensemble, which is obtained by projecting the GCE onto the subspace spanned by the eigenstates of an additive observable \cite{Forster1975,Goldenfeld1992,Penrose1971,Ellis2000}.
-Such a projection often generates superposition of macroscopically distinct states \cite{Tatsuta2018}, which cannot be a thermal equilibrium state.
+Unfortunately, however, the {\MCE} has a fundamental problem in quantum systems when the additive observables that specify the {\MCE} do not commute with each other.
+Since such observables cannot be diagonalized simultaneously, it is generally impossible to construct the {\MCE} using their simultaneous eigenstates.
+A similar problem is also present in the restricted ensemble (RE), which is obtained by projecting the {\CE} onto the subspace spanned by the eigenstates of an additive observable \cite{Forster1975,Goldenfeld1992,Penrose1971,Ellis2000}.
+Such a projection often generates a superposition of macroscopically distinct states \cite{Tatsuta2018}, which cannot be a thermal equilibrium state.
+(See Section~\ref{sec:noncommutativity} for these problems of the {\MCE} and the RE.)

-To resolve the problem of noncommutative additive observables, von Neumann proposed to construct the MCE using a commutative set of observables that approximate the original set of additive observables \cite{Neumann1929}.
+To resolve the problem of noncommutative additive observables, von Neumann proposed constructing the {\MCE} using a commutative set of observables that approximate the original set of additive observables \cite{Neumann1929}.
 However, such a set of commutative observables are hard to construct, and their explicit forms are obtained only in limited cases \cite{Davidson1985,Lin1997,Ogata2013,Hastings2009}.
-That is, so far, no method has been established for constructing the MCE for general quantum systems.
+That is, so far, no method has been established for constructing the {\MCE} or any other ensembles for the noncommutative additive observables for general quantum systems.